TROMP

 The TROMP Mallet Competition will offer an accessible and inspiring opportunity for young marimba and vibraphone players to gain international experience.
 This is a new event during TROMP Percussion Festival and Competition 2026.
 The Mallet Competition is a separate competition from the main TROMP International Solo Percussion Competition.

-The event will be held over three days, Thursday 24th to Saturday 26th of September 2026.
+The event will be held over three days, Wednesday 23rd to Sunday 27th of September 2026.
 The format is compact.
 Held entirely in one venue in Eindhoven, the Netherlands, with a fixed setup for marimbas and vibraphones.
 Evenings are free to attend festival concerts or informal gatherings with all the international percussionists present at TROMP.
 Up to 50 candidates will be selected to perform at TROMP 2026 in person.

 Want to apply for the TROMP International Percussion Competition instead?